 Once the plugin is solid, you have two distribution paths.
 For internal teams, the simplest move is a team marketplace — a Git repository that serves as a plugin registry.
 Add your plugin directory; anyone on the team installs it directly.

-For broader distribution, submit to the official Anthropic marketplace via the submission forms at claude.ai/settings/plugins/submit or platform.claude.com/plugins/submit.
+For broader distribution, submit to the official Anthropic marketplace via claude.ai/settings/plugins/submit or platform.claude.com/plugins/submit.

 | Change | Bump | Example |